Four members of banned Muslim Brotherhood sentenced to death

-Finance minister Tonio Fenech vowed that the forthcoming budget will be "a responsible one that will prioritise the creation of jobs and economic growth."
+During launch of pre-budget document, finance minister Tonio Fenech says that the forthcoming budget will be "a responsible budget".

 Speaking during the launch of the pre-budget document this afternoon, Fenech explained that the increase in deficit registered in the first half of the year was down to the €25 million poured into Enemalta's coffers to absorb some of Enemalta's debts and ease the beleaguered corporation's financial difficulties.